foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 ## Handling Multi Modal Data.

-HF does provide support for handling [image datasets](https://huggingface.co/docs/datasets/en/image_process) and [audio datasets](https://huggingface.co/docs/datasets/en/audio_load) which can be utilised by us in our HF datapreprocessor.
+HF does provide support for handling [image datasets](https://huggingface.co/docs/datasets/en/image_process) and [audio datasets](https://huggingface.co/docs/datasets/en/audio_load) which can be utilized by us in our HF datapreprocessor.

 The functionality listed by HF in implementing the use of image and audio datasets is `map` based functions to perform resize, encoding and other such operations on the dataset (see the link above).